-5. MATCH Up to 5 points
+5. MATCH

 THDA shall award up to 5 points to applications that include a committed contribution of eligible match resources towards the project implementation.
 A commitment of eligible match contribution from an external source must be documented in the application from the source providing the contribution.
 To determine the points awarded, THDA will not round the percentage calculated.